HILONet: Hierarchical Imitation Learning from Non-Aligned Observations: Method

+In this way, we prove that $\Delta V^{*}\left(o_{t}\right)$ is monotonically increasing with $\alpha$, when $\alpha$ is high, the return distinguish between $\pi_1$ and $\pi_2$ are large, which pushes the agent to follow the expert as close as possible.
+However, when the $\alpha$ is low, there is not much difference in the return of $\pi_1$ and $\pi_2$, which makes the agent tend to explore more novel path, as the novel path can increase the chance of obtaining rewards.

-In summary, our method has three advantages.
+In summary, our hierarchical framework method has three advantages.
 First of all, comparing to another reward engineering imitation learning from observation methods, our method can plan dynamically thus it can solve the non-time-aligned problem.
-Furthermore, we prove our method can adopt in all kinds of environments, no matter the tasks are described by a single goal observation or a sequence of key observations.
+Furthermore, the reward structure of our method can adopt in all kinds of environments, no matter the tasks are described by a single goal observation or a sequence of key observations.
 Additionally, our method can use information from multiple trajectories simultaneously, while most reward engineering methods can only imitate one trajectory if it imitates an expert step-by-step.

-Secondly, our method is based on reward engineering, so comparing with adversarial methods, our method has access to observation information directly, which can offer more dense reward.
-This means our method do not require as many demonstration examples as adversarial imitation algorithms do to learn an excellent policy.
+Secondly, our method is based on reward engineering, so comparing with adversarial methods, our method has access to observation information directly, which can offer more dense reward and will not miss any important information in demonstrated trajectories.

 The third advantage is that using a hierarchical framework policy can naturally divide a complex task into two more straightforward tasks, which will accelerate learning in sequential decision-making tasks.